https://adstxt.journeymv.com/sites/8e73a562-b96a-45f0-87a2-511e6e85fe38/ads.txt

 Basket making in Africa is an ancient skill that has survived to this day.

-Not only does it continue to play an integral part in modern community life but in some countries it has evolved to a highly expressive contemporary art form.
+Not only does it continue to play an integral part in modern community life in most African countries but, in some of them, it has evolved to a highly expressive contemporary art form.

 Historically, baskets have been used for agricultural practices such as winnowing and sifting and the collecting and carrying of crops as well as portage of produce to markets.